 On top of that, make sure to check whether your broker has put restrictions on trading AMC shares.
 Several US stock apps have limited trading of this company in response to recent activity, which could prevent you from entering a new position.

-With that in mind, let’s take a closer look at two of the top UK stock apps that you can use to buy AMC shares today:
+With that in mind, let’s take a closer look at two UK stock apps that you can use to buy AMC shares today:

 1. eToro – Trade AMC with a Social Network